BehnamEbrahimi/serverless/README.md

 ### AWS Cli

-- Create a IAM user with programatic access
+- Create a IAM user with programmatic access
 - Configure AWS Cli with the public and secret keys (awc configure)

 ### Deploy